 In some cases, childlessness is present in both partners.
 In other words, the cause(s) of infertility will be the result of combining any of the male and female infertility issues mentioned above.

 Nonetheless, in some cases infertility is due to immunological incompatibility.
 In these cases, the immune system of the woman attacks the sperms of the man.
-For this reason, it is possible that both members are fertile is examined individually, but together conception is not possible unless they seek medical assistance.
+For this reason, both members may be fertile and are examined individually, but together conception is not possible unless they seek medical assistance.

 According to Dr. Gorka Barrenetxea, Obstetrician & Gynecologist specialized in Reproductive Medicine: